tari-project/rfcs/src/RFC-0201_TariScript.md

 - Multiparty side-chain peg outs and peg-ins
 - Generalised smart contracts

-Extensions to Mimblewimble have been proposed for most of these features, for example, David Burkett's one-sided payment proposal for LiteCoin ([LIP-004]), this project's [HTLC RFC](RFC-0230_HTLC.md) and the pegging proposals for the Clacks side-chain.
+Extensions to [Mimblewimble] have been proposed for most of these features, for example, David Burkett's one-sided payment proposal for LiteCoin ([LIP-004]) and this project's [HTLC RFC](RFC-0230_HTLC.md).

 Some smart contract features are possible, or partly possible in vanilla [Mimblewimble] using [Scriptless script], such as